5 Fun Games to Improve Reading Skills

 Go Fish: Games for Developing Reading Skills

-Games for developing reading skills: Print a few words on separate index cards and make pairs of each word (just like we did for the Word Memory games) Then, shuffle and deal 3-5 cards to each child.
+Games for developing reading skills: Print a few words on separate index cards and make pairs of each word (just like we did for the Word Memory games for kids) Then, shuffle and deal 3-5 cards to each child.
 Kids will need to take turns asking the other players for a card to match the one held in his/her hand.
 However, if the player doesn’t have a matching card, they say “go fish” and your child has to draw from the remaining deck of cards.
 Keep playing till all the cards are used up!
 Osmo’s Lettertopia is another such game that can hone your child’s reading skills is a games to improve reading skills.

 Odd One Wins: Games for Reading Skills